Scientific and Technological Achievement Awards 2013 Nomination Procedures And Guidelines

 2013 Administrator Award Letter (PDF) (1 pp, 1.3 M)

 2013 STAA Awarded Nominations Report (PDF) (28 pp, 107 K)

-The mission of the United States Environmental Protection Agency (EPA) is to protect public health and safeguard and improve the natural environmentthe air, water, and land upon which life depends.
+The mission of the United States Environmental Protection Agency (EPA) is to protect human health and the environment.
 Achievement of this mission requires the application of sound science to the assessment of environmental problems and the evaluation of possible solutions.
 The Office of Research and Development (ORD) at EPA is committed to providing the best products in high-priority areas of scientific research.